Safori/CV_LiXinming.github.io/_posts/2026-06-17-vlsi-2026-presentation.md

 These results suggest that the proposed twin-gate FeFET architecture may provide a scalable pathway toward high-performance and energy-efficient memory devices for future AI hardware.

-## A Memorable Session

-Since this was my first academic conference presentation, I felt quite nervous before the talk.
-Presenting in the same session as researchers from leading companies such as IBM, Samsung, and Intel made the experience even more challenging.

-However, it was also an extremely rewarding and memorable experience.
-It gave me the opportunity to share my research with experts in the field and to receive feedback from a broader research community.

 ## Communication and Acknowledgement